ezralanglois/arachnid/_sources/docs/overview.txt

 The algorithms and tools provided are rooted in image processing and object recognition as well as machine learning (see the `malibu`_ package).
-Critical, time-intensive sections of the Arachnid Prime code have been optimized in C/C++ with a SWIG interface to Python and Fortran (using f2py).
-This package is also utilizes several third-party packages, which are highlighted in :doc:`attribution<attribution>`.
+Critical, time-intensive sections of the Arachnid Prime code have been optimized in C/C++ using a SWIG interface to Python and using f2py to Fortran.
+Arachnid is also utilizes several third-party packages, which are highlighted in :doc:`attribution<attribution>`.

 This software is under development by the `Frank Lab`_ and is licensed under